James Sample (conductor): Personal life

 James Sample was married to Ernestine F. Sample (August 15, 1909 – September 6, 1980).
-James Sample died in 1995 of a heart condition in Meadville, Pennsylvania on the day before what would have been his 85th birthday.
+Her father was Earnest Andersson, a polymath and self-taught composer whose music Sample championed.
+He died in 1995 of a heart condition in Meadville, Pennsylvania on the day before what would have been his 85th birthday.
 He is buried in the Columbarium Chapel of Lakewood Cemetery in Minneapolis.